 Giardini – Belgian pavilion

 Mondo Cane presents itself as a local folkloric museum that displays the human figure.
 The Belgian pavilion will be inhabited by approximately 20 automated dolls.
-The dolls’ heads are modelled both on fictive characters that have already appeared in the work of Jos de Gruyter and Harald Thys and on real people (similar to the heads in the banner from their Art Brussels 2019 exhibition).
+The dolls’ heads are modelled both on fictive characters that have already appeared in the work of Jos de Gruyter and Harald Thys and on real people.
 According to an interview with Jos de Gruyter and Harald Thys, they moved the dolls early April to Venice, so they had enough time to adapt to their new environment before the opening of the Biennale.
 It seems that they do feel at home now.
 This gives you an idea of the bizarre concept behind this exhibition and the thought process of the artists.

 The dolls continuously perform the same movement and appear to be stuck in a loop of formal activity.
 The sounds and movements alternate and are activated by the visitors’ presence via a motion detector at the entrance.
 The space is imbued with songs, plaintive cries and labour.
 The project depicts a society that is folded in on itself where tradition is erected as a refuge.
 At the centre of the building, there are artisans – such as a cobbler, a stonemason and a spinner who ply their respective trades.
 Behind the steel bars that fence off the pavilion’s side rooms, there is a parallel world with louts, zombies, poets, psychotics, the insane, and the marginalized.
 These two worlds exist in the same space, but they seem to be entirely unaware of one another.